-The initial office visit is intended to acquaint you with basic information about bankruptcy and to assess your current financial situation in order to determine your need and eligibility for the filing of a bankruptcy case.
-This will include information about the types of bankruptcy provided by each of the four Chapters and how each Chapter works, what types of debts can be forgiven, what property you can keep, what debts you need to keep paying, how to value property in bankruptcy and how to complete the petition, forms, plans, schedules of property, and schedules of your debts.
+The initial office visit is intended to acquaint you with basic information about bankruptcy.
+Our team assess your current financial situation to determine your need and eligibility for the filing of a bankruptcy case.
+This will include information about the types of bankruptcy provided by each of the four Chapters, how each Chapter works, what types of debts can be forgiven, what property you can keep, what debts you need to keep paying, how to value property in bankruptcy and how to complete the petition, forms, plans, schedules of property, and schedules of your debts.
 As part of this process, Attorney Lisa Bruno and Attorney Michael Eramo will evaluate your financial situation to determine your need and eligibility for the filing of a bankruptcy case.

 Required a valid drivers license